uci-ml-repo/ucimlrepo/README.md

 - `intro_paper`: Information about dataset's published introductory paper
 - `repository_url`: Link to dataset webpage on the UCI repository
 - `data_url`: Link to raw data file
-- `attributes`
-	- `name`: Attribute name
-	- `role`: Whether the attribute is an ID, feature, or target
-	- `type`: Data type e.g. categorical, integer, continuous
-	- `demographic`: Indicates whether the attribute represents demographic data
-	- `description`: Short description of attribute
-	- `units`: Attribute units for non-categorical data
-	- `missing_values`: Whether there are missing values in the attribute's column
 - `additional_info`: Descriptive free text about dataset
 	- `summary`: General summary
 	- `purpose`: For what purpose was the dataset created?